lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     "customConfiguration": "key1 { key2 = 'value2'; };"
     ```

+> Repository reference: [General Access > connectors-customers-ga > 1.5.20.15 > [ . . . ] > ScriptedConfiguration.java](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/groovy-common/src/main/java/org/forgerock/openicf/connectors/groovy/ScriptedConfiguration.java?at=refs%2Ftags%2F1.5.20.15#563-569,576-584).

-If you use a closure for setting "customConfiguration", the word preceding the closure becomes a property that contains a map with keys set by the closure code.
-Using closure syntax may reduce the redundant clutter if a map is referenced multiple times.
-It will also allow for some processing before a variable is assigned.
-But you can use variable assignment or dot notation for creating a map as well.
+If you use a closure for setting "customConfiguration" variables, the literal preceding the closure becomes a key in the `configuration.propertyBag` map, and its value will be a map-like [ConfigObject](https://docs.groovy-lang.org/latest/html/gapi/groovy/util/ConfigObject.html) with its keys corresponding to the variables set by the closure code.
+You can also create maps of parameters by using variable assignment or dot notation.
+Saving your parameters in maps may help to better organize your custom configuration and reduce redundancy.

-For example, you could have the following configuration for your connector:
+For example:

 `provisioner.openicf-<connection-name>.json`